 After several years of declining commodity prices, we could be due for a bounce-back--and higher inflation.

 Some readers laud their inflation-protection properties, while others cite low yields and reliance on CPI as reasons to stay away.

 Watch the conference again or catch up on anything you missed from our March 21 online event.

 The employment picture is brightening for college grads, but some majors are benefiting more than others, says Anthony Carnevale of the Georgetown University Center on Education.

 Answering these questions can help you right-size your portfolio's inflation hedges.

 If first-quarter GDP growth continues the previous quarter's weakness, recent accelerating job growth will be difficult to maintain, says Morningstar's Bob Johnson .

-After a disappointing year, the housing market should pick up some steam in 2015, says Morningstar's Bob Johnson .
+March's disappointing jobs data was not shocking given slowing GDP growth, but the economy and employment market should pick up some steam in the coming months, says Morningstar's Bob Johnson .

 Fed fixation, slow growth, dollar dilemmas, and overheated markets topped the list of key topics in our opening conference panel, featuring Morningstar's Bob Johnson , Susan Schmidt of Mesirow Financial, and Northern Trust's Carl Tannenbaum.